zdevito/zdevito.github.io/_posts/2022-08-16-memory-snapshots.markdown

 Generating Snapshots when Out of Memory
 ---------------------------------------
-When debugging how your program runs out of memory, one helpful time to generate a snapshot is during an OutOfMemory exception itself, we can do that today by monkey patching code like so:
+When debugging how your program runs out of memory, one helpful time to generate a snapshot is during an OutOfMemory exception itself, we can do that today by registering an observer with the allocator that will be called everytime it is about to raise an OutOfMemoryError before any memory has been release while unwinding the exception:

-    def oom_init(self, *args, **kwargs):
-        super(torch.cuda.OutOfMemoryError, self).__init__(*args, **kwargs)
+    def oom_observer(device, alloc, device_alloc, device_free):
         # snapshot right after an OOM happened
         print('saving allocated state during OOM')
         snapshot = torch.cuda.memory._snapshot()
         dump(snapshot, open('oom_snapshot.pickle', 'wb'))

-    torch.cuda.OutOfMemoryError.__init__ = oom_init

-Whenever an OutOfMemoryError is created, we will produce a dump of the state of the allocator.
+    torch._C._cuda_attach_out_of_memory_observer(oom_observer)

+When running out of memory, this function may be called multiple times.
+This is because some ops, convolution in particular, use scratch spaces to speed up execution and can recover from an OOM error by using an implementation with a smaller footprint.

 Understanding terminology